Campus Expansion

 • Parker hopes to grow enrollment gradually over a 7-year period.

-• Over a seven-year period, we anticipate adding one section of about 18 students to each JK class.
-This new section would carry through 5th grade until the size of each grade (JK–5) is the current size of our middle school grades (6–8).
+• We anticipate adding one section of about 18 students, beginning in JK, which will carry through 5th grade.
+The size of each grade (JK–5) will be the current size of our Middle School grades (6–8).

 • The Middle and Upper Schools would stay the same sizes they are now.